1000 De La Gauchetière St W, Suite 2100, Montréal, QC

-Stefan Fews is a partner in the Real Estate and Corporate Groups.
-His practice is focused on commercial real estate law, secured financing transactions and joint ventures.
-His practice includes the acquisition, disposition, financing, leasing and development of shopping centers, office towers, hotels and other major real estate assets.
-He regularly acts for institutional investors and developers in the negotiation and structuring of partnerships, corporations and other business entities established for the purposes of real estate transactions in Canada and internationally.
-He has acted for the dominant CMBS lender in Canada for over 15 years and has a particular expertise in Québec agricultural law.
+Stefan’s practice is focused on commercial real estate law, secured financing transactions and joint ventures.
+His experience includes the acquisition, financing, leasing and development of shopping centres, office towers, hotels and other major real estate assets.
+He regularly acts for REITs, pension funds and other institutional investors in the negotiation and structuring of partnerships, corporations and other business entities established for the purposes of real estate transactions in Canada and internationally.
+He has acted for the dominant CMBS lender in Canada for the past 20 years.
+He also has a particular expertise in Quebec agricultural law.

 Digital Colony, a global investment firm dedicated to strategic opportunities in digital infrastructure, announced the completion of their purchase of Cogeco Peer 1, a leading provider of colocation, network connectivity and managed services, from Cogeco Communications Inc. (TSX: CCA) for $720 million to create a standalone business under a new brand.

 Blackstone Property Partners and Ivanhoé Cambridge Inc., a subsidiary of Caisse de dépôt et placement du Québec, completed their all-cash acquisition of Pure Industrial Real Estate Trust (PIRET) for $8.10 per unit in a transaction valued at $3.8 billion including debt.
 Affiliates of Blackstone Property Partners and Ivanhoé Cambridge Inc. acquired 62% and 38% of PIRET, respectively.

 On September 1, 2017, adidas AG completed its divestiture of CCM Hockey to a newly formed affiliate of Birch Hill Equity Partners for US$110 million, subject to customary adjustments.
 CCM Hockey consists of its main operations in Montréal as well as operations in the US, Sweden, Norway and Finland.